suveerprithipal/ExampleCICD/README.md

 #  Project PineApple -
 ###Sample Java Spring Application
-We will use this for hosting our System Under Test
+We will use this for hosting our System Under Test.

 #####Included in this application: